putaojuice/tp/docs/DeveloperGuide.md

 **Target user profile**:

-NUScheduler is for Year 1 NUS Computing students who prefer CLI over GUI and has a lot of academic tasks to keep track of.
+NUScheduler is for Year 1 NUS Computing students who prefer CLI to GUI and have a lot of academic tasks to keep track of.

-**Value proposition**: This app has simple CLI and a sleek GUI that allows the user to manage the tasks easily and efficiently.
-It will be mainly used to keep track NUS assignments and projects across multiple modules.
+**Value proposition**: This app has simple CLI and a sleek GUI that allows the user to manage tasks easily and efficiently.
+It will mainly be used to keep track of NUS assignments and projects across multiple modules.

 ### User stories